n0F4x/data-driven-game-engine/BUILDING.md

 External libraries used to be fetched through CMake's `FetchContent`.
 This got too slow as the project grew, hence the move to vcpkg.

-`FetchContent` is only used library versions that are not available via vcpkg.
+`FetchContent` is only used for library versions that are not available via vcpkg.

 ## vcpkg